In Person - Alternative Photography: Cyanotype for Beginners

 You're welcome to bring materials from home or comb through our stash.

-This class is weather-dependent and will be postponed if it's too cloudy or rainy.
+This class is weather-dependent and will be postponed if it's rainy.